 Let's look at how they both work and which one is better.
 We'll also explore some key challenges and best practices to get the most out of these.

-The person who performs offensive security testing is known as an ethical or a white hat hacker.
-Before you confuse them with malicious hackers, here's what sets them apart: Ethical hackers work with organizations like FBA to identify and fix vulnerabilities to protect the state.
-On the other hand, malicious hackers exploit vulnerabilities to steal important data, such as bank details, for their gain.
+The person who performs offensive security testing is known as an ethical hacker or a "white hat hacker".
+Before you confuse them with malicious hackers, here's what sets them apart:

 Offensive security protects online assets from cyberattacks by finding loopholes in the system.
 There's no one way to implement this approach, but it involves these basic steps: